The most flexible no-code ITSM solution

 What is IT Support?

-What does IT help desk support do?
+What does IT support do?

-The help desk handles incoming technical issues reported by users.
+IT support handles incoming technical issues reported by users.
 It operates as a centralized function that logs, categorizes, and tracks incidents or service requests.
 Most use a ticketing system to manage workloads and maintain audit trails.

 Help desk agents often work with predefined SLAs, escalating more complex problems to second-line or third-line support.
 They may also provide step-by-step instructions, remote access troubleshooting, and guidance on company-approved tools and configurations.